Electronic Resources Management

 The University of Rochester Libraries' collections support the education, research, and clinical mission at the University of Rochester.
 We seek agreements that allow for the use of our resources that address the many ways of encountering and accessing collections as data.

 - Agreements that allow for the use of materials in course reserves.

 - Agreements that allow for interlibrary loan lending.

 - Agreements that allow for data and text mining covered under Fair Use (US Copyright Law, Section 107).

 - Agreements that promote the preferences of our patrons for reading and utilizing the content.

 As a NERL institution, the University Libraries embrace NERL's Core Values for agreements Transparency, Sustainability, Equity, Reproducibility, and Flexibility.

-In order to ensure an appropriate collection that is continually evolving to meet emerging needs and steward a necessarily constrained budget, the libraries will prioritize single year renewal options for FY 2021/22.
+In order to ensure an appropriate collection that is continually evolving to meet emerging needs and steward a necessarily constrained budget, the libraries will prioritize single year renewal options.
 Any renewal submitted with multi-year terms will not be accepted without accompanying justification.

 The University of Rochester Libraries encourages and participates in collaborative efforts with other libraries and consortia partners regarding our holdings and policies, and we seek licenses that do not place us under a non-disclosure agreement (NDA).
 If a license does require an NDA, the NDA should allow for the sharing of license language with other institutions while preventing disclosure of other aspects, such as pricing and must be accompanied by justification.